dskinnion/Gov1347_Blog/posts/4_Blog_Post_Incumbency.md

 Since the Simplified Model predicts the electoral vote and the Polling Model predicts the popular vote, it is difficult to directly compare the two.
 However, they do both predict a Biden win.

-In future models, it may be a good idea to possibly combine both of these models.
+In future models, it may be a good idea to possibly combine both of these models, by making them both predict the electoral vote or both predict the popular vote (or possibly both).